top of page

 Black and White photo of a boy and girl in white dress covers, facing each other, holding hands, hugging, one is wearing dark, round sunglasses.
 Caption reads the first two nursery children, Antonio Martello and Antonio Martone.

-Early educators of children with MVI/B also had access to the publications of Howe, Klein, and Francis Campbell.
-Howe and Klein were both sighted, Campbell, who founded the Royal Normal College and Academy of Music for the Blind, was sighted until age 6.
+Early educators of children with a MVI/B also had access to the publications of Howe, Klein, and Francis Campbell.
+Howe and Klein were both sighted, Campbell, who founded the Royal Normal College and Academy of Music for the Blind, was sighted until the age of six.
 Campbell, like Howe & Klein, was a learned, respected, and well-traveled man.

 The problem was the solution.
-These superintendents of schools for the blind were, "...convinced that only through exercise could they overcome the natural fear of injury which locked so many blind people into sedentary existences" (1976, p.
+Residential schools for the blind superintendents, only admitted into their schools children with a MVI/B who had demonstrated "sufficient intelligence to educate...".
+Their experience with these students had convinced the school staff "...that only through exercise could they overcome the natural fear of injury which locked so many blind people into sedentary existences" (1976, p.
 403).
-They admitted into their schools only children who had demonstrated "sufficient intelligence to educate...".
-From these children they understood their fear of walking was "natural".

-Yet, instead of finding a way to protect them as they walked, they pushed them to face those natural fears completely unprotected (Koestler, 1976, p.
-404).
-The common sentiment that united the advice to parents was that blind children would get hurt, and this would increase their tolerance for the pain resulting from the naturally occurring, unavoidable collisions from being blind.
+Thus, instead of finding a way to protect them from injury as they walked, they pushed them to continue to endure the all but unendurable, walking through space completely unprotected (Koestler, 1976).
+The common sentiment that united the advice to parents was that blind children would get hurt, and this would increase their tolerance for the pain allowing them to walk more frequently.

 An impossible goal.